The Water and Land Resources Division of the King County Department of Natural Resources and Parks is looking for an Engineer III.

 Gunter Levee Improvement

-Duration: This is a Term-Limited Temporary position (TLT) or Special Duty Assignment (SDA) that is currently approved for three (3) years.
+Duration: This is a Term-Limited Temporary position (TLT) or Special Duty Assignment (SDA) that is currently approved until June 2025.

 Who is Eligible: This position is open to all King County employees and the general public.
 If the successful applicant is a King County Career Service employee, this position will be offered as a Special Duty Assignment (SDA).
 Employees must have their current supervisor’s approval to accept an SDA.

 As the only jurisdiction in the world named after Dr. Martin Luther King, Jr., one of the most influential civil rights leaders in our nation's history, King County is a vibrant international community with residents that represent countries from around the world.
 It is a region with increasing diversity that cherishes the traditions of many cultures.

 We have a deep commitment to equity and social justice and advancing practices, strategies, and policies that promote fairness, justice, and opportunity for all – in our workplaces and our communities.
 With this commitment, King County has adopted a pro-equity agenda to advance regional change and ensure that residents from vulnerable communities are incorporated into our emergency planning and public outreach efforts.
 To learn more, please visit http://www.kingcounty.gov/equity.

 The work associated with this position will be performed predominantly by teleworking, complemented with onsite work and meetings as informed by business needs.
 Employees will have access to shared workspaces at various King County facilities.
 Employees must reside in WA state and within a reasonable distance to their King County worksite to respond to workplace reporting requirements.